chef/chef-web-docs/content/api_chef_server.md

 </tr>
 <tr class="odd">
 <td><code>X-Ops-Server-API-Version</code></td>
 <td>Use <code>X-Ops-Server-API-Version</code> to specify the version of the Chef Infra Server API.
-For example: <code>X-Ops-Server-API-Version: 1</code>. <code>X-Ops-Server-API-Version: 0</code> is supported for use with Chef Server version 12, but will be deprecated as part of the next major release.</td>
+For example: <code>X-Ops-Server-API-Version: 1</code>. <code>X-Ops-Server-API-Version: 0</code> is supported for use with Chef Infra Server version 12, but will be deprecated as part of the next major release.</td>
 </tr>
 <tr class="even">
 <td><code>X-Ops-Sign</code></td>